 In addition to the multi-layered soundscapes, I use my voice as a looped element, singing with both classical and modern techniques.
 The intro and outro make harmonic use of Metal: the tonic (F minor) alternates with the G flat major, which is only a semitone higher, a popular stylistic element that is perceived as ominous by the European ear.
 Many sound and stylistic elements of this piece can be rediscovered in the following movements.

 Threat first adheres to the classical rules of composition for a second movement: slow song in parallel key or close relative.
 It keys in A-flat minor at a moderately slow tempo (90 BPM).
-The song structure, consisting of verse, bridge and chorus, is well known to us from modern pop music and makes Threat an ideal first single release.
+The song structure, consisting of verse, bridge and chorus, is well known to us from modern pop music.

 In the first part, my voice is heard directly and clearly in front of a minimalist instrumentation.
 The lyrics are in the foreground while the track thickens towards the first drop with more and more vocal and sound layers.

 The second part is, apart from looped vocal elements, purely instrumental and now corresponds to electronic track structures.
 Again, melodic-meditative sound layers create an intense build-up that gently discharges towards the end of the track.

 Dread goes into the active: analogous to symphonic composition, it is a scherzo, that is, a fast piece with an energetic 125 BPM in the main key of F minor.
 As a purely instrumental piece, it is the most electronic of the four movements and at the same time breaks least with the compositional precepts of symphonies.
 Throughout the track, elements and themes are picked up from the first two movements, especially the first.